1. Introduction to the BC PharmaCare Program

 In these cases, coverage of out-of-province medications and supplies remains subject to PharmaCare pricing policies and the usual rules of the patient's PharmaCare plan.

-Any request for reimbursement for out-of-province purchases should be made in writing (and include all appropriate supporting documents) to Health Insurance BC (HIBC).
+Any request for reimbursement for out-of-province purchases should be made in writing and include supporting documents to Health Insurance BC (HIBC).

 The Pharmaceutical, Laboratory and Blood Services Division (PLBSD) of the BC Ministry of Health is responsible for the PharmaCare program and sets all policies governing the program.